There are no cases of COVID-19 to report in the community today.

 contact with 4,681 people, using details from Nau Mai Râ, to provide them with this advice.

-Of those 1,113 have so far returned a negative test; 1669 tests are due within the next couple of days; the remainder
+Of those 1,885 have so far returned a negative test; 526 tests results are due within the next couple of days; and the

-Almost 75,000 doses have been administered to Pacific peoples.
-Of these, around 48,000 have also received their second
+Nearly 76,300 doses have been administered to Pacific peoples.
+Of these, around 48,300 have also received their second

 The Mattina remains in quarantine at a secure berth in Bluff.

-One of the two mariners currently in Southland Hospital is now well enough to be discharged from hospital today but
+One of the two mariners who were in Southland Hospital was discharged from hospital yesterday but requires ongoing

-Plans are under way to safely transfer him to Southern DHB arranged accommodation, where his health can continue to be
+He has been safely transferred to Southern DHB arranged accommodation, where his health can continue to be monitored and

-The Captain, who has tested COVID-19 negative, remains in Southern DHB arranged accommodation in Southland.
+One other mariner, who has tested COVID-19 negative, remains in arranged accommodation in Southland.

 remain on board to maintain the basic functions of the vessel.
 However, the decision has been made that he can now

-Transportation from the ship to quarantine for this mariner will be carried out using all Infection, Prevention and
+Transportation from the ship to quarantine for this mariner was carried out using all Infection, Prevention and Control

 Every possible public health precaution is being taken to care for the mariners in a way that provides the health care

-they need, and keeps health workers, port workers and the community safe.Viking Bay update
+they need, and keeps health workers, port workers and the community safe.Testing

 .NZ COVID Tracer